Would You Be In Favor Of Ranking Your Draft Spots?

 2) That's the truth.

-3) Why should Kessenich get a raise when I'm doing all the work?
-Start stumping for me to get a raise as the wife is putting on another new addition to the house!
-I need the cash more than TK does!
+3) Why should Kessenich get a raise when I'm doing all the work? :D Start stumping for me to get a raise as the wife is putting on another new addition to the house!
+I need the cash more than TK does! ;)

-We'll see what the numbers present and what kind of feedback I'm getting via e-mail.
-I've had a lot of responses today, so I think I know what the early response of people is. [/QUOTE]I have called your boss personally this year and told him what a great job you did, that is the best I can do.
+[/QUOTE]I have called your boss personally this year and told him what a great job you did, that is the best I can do.